-\begin{lemma} Let $f\colon Y \to X$ be a smooth morphism of locally Noetherian algebraic spaces.
+\begin{lemma} Let $f\colon Y \to X$ be a smooth morphism of Noetherian algebraic spaces.
 If $X$ admits a dualizing complex $K$, then $\mathbf{L}f^\ast K$ is a dualizing complex on $Y$.
-Moreover, if $f$ is surjective, then converse holds. \end{lemma}
+Moreover, if $f$ is surjective, then the converse holds. \end{lemma}